A Healthy Plant-Based Diet Associated With Reduced Stroke Risk: Studies | ExBulletin

-Washington [US], March 11 (ANI): Although there was a lot of turmoil about adapting Plant-based diet New studies on some health benefits energy, Plant-based diet Reduce intake energy Foods such as refined grains and sugar additions may be reduced Stroke risk Up to 10 percent.

-The results of this study were published in Neurology, a medical journal of the American Academy of Neurology.

-Research has found to eat energy, Plant-based diet This includes foods such as vegetables, whole grains and beans, which reduces intake. energy Foods such as refined grains and sugar additives may reduce the risk of stroke.
+In this study, eating a healthy plant-based diet that includes foods such as vegetables, whole grains, and beans, and reducing the intake of health-related foods such as refined grains and added sugars poses a risk of stroke.
+It turns out that it can be reduced.

 The study emphasizes that a diet high in high-quality plant-based foods may reduce the risk of ischemic stroke.
 Ischemic stroke is the most common type of stroke associated with blocking blood flow to the brain.